 The first few times you perform these updates, you might feel uncertain about your choices.
 But, don’t worry!
 App Store Optimization requires a bit of trial and error.
-Once you get going, try to update your app at least once a month.
-Then when you have more resources, go for once every 2 weeks.
+Once you get going, try to update your app once in one or two months.

 App Store Optimization Updates for Existing Apps